KareemE125/Networks_HTTP_SERVER/Readme.txt

+# Networks_HTTP_SERVER
-put the inetpub folder in C: partition in order to work properly
+# put the inetpub folder in C: partition in order to work properly